notes-for-computer-science/discrete-math/content/set-card-inf.md

 > 1. Exists an injective function $f : A \to B$
 > 2. Exists a surjective function $B : B \to A$

-Now that we've mentioned some properties about set cardinalities, the other thing to mention is that you can prove the following:

-> [!Theorem]
-> Let $A$, $B$, be sets.
-Define $A R B$ if and only if $\lvert A \rvert \leq \lvert B \rvert$.
-> Then $R$ is a total order.
-> **Side note:** It's actually a well-order but let's not get into it.
->
-> Remark: To actually prove that it's a total order, there's actually a bunch of theorems you're getting for free.
-The Cantor-Scroder-Bernstein theorem (gives you that $\lvert A \rvert \leq \lvert B \rvert \land \lvert B \rvert \leq \lvert A \rvert \to \lvert A \rvert = \lvert B \rvert$), and stuff like any two cardinal numbers are such that there exists either an injection from the first to the second or the other way around.
+Before we move on, we need to talk about an important concept: **countability**.

 For the remainder of this subsection, let's demonstrate some of these to show some of the equalities.
 And for fun, we'll prove some of the equivalences.
-The proofs will be quite long but they're collapsible.
+The proofs will be quite long so I've made them collapsible.

 > [!Theorem]
 > $\lvert \mathbb{N} \rvert = \lvert \mathbb{Z} \rvert$